emericv/ZenaNG/README.md

 Known issue
 -----------

+The MRF24J40 may need a firmware update to work with this tool.
+To upgrade it you have to use the Zena Wireless Development Studio available here : http://www.microchip.com/pagehandler/en-us/technology/personalareanetworks/technology/home.html

 First, to run this tool as an user you could have need to create the file /etc/udev/rules.d/99-zena-dongle.rules with the following content:

     ATTRS{idVendor}=="04d8" , ATTRS{idProduct}=="000e", MODE="0666"